argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 ```
 (*The full example can be found [here](https://github.com/argoproj/argo-cd/tree/master/examples/applicationset/git-generator-directory/excludes).*)

-This example excludes the `exclude-helm-guestbook` directory from the list of directories scanned for this `ApplictionSet` resource.
+This example excludes the `exclude-helm-guestbook` directory from the list of directories scanned for this `ApplicationSet` resource.

 !!! note "Exclude rules have higher priority than include rules"